Tushar-4781/E-CART/README.md

 # E-CART
 An Online e-commerce Web app

-Note - The Code does consist the part of AI but we have not deployed that part because the Cloud services are not free hence there are two URLs of this project
+Note - The Code does consist the part of AI but I have not deployed that part because the Cloud services are not free hence there are two URLs of this project
   1. DEMO url which will show the actual project with RASA AI assistant integrated
   2. Deployed url which is the LITE version where the AI assistant is not present